fChristenson/My-life-as-a-programmer/README.md

 > I'm a programmer and I want to quit programming, what should I do?

-> I'm losing motivation in a project I am a part of, and it is becoming more difficult to continue working on this project, and I feel like I'm not contributing to the highest extent that I can.
-Does this make me a bad developer?

 > I'm 34 and I have only 20k in my savings.
 I'm a software engineer with a well paid job and not sure if I'm doing things correctly.
 What is some advice?

 > I started a software development job that is too advanced for my experience.
 What should I do?